 If a shareholder executes a proxy by completing and returning a proxy card or voting by phone or online in time to be voted at the Annual Meeting, the shares represented by it will be voted in accordance with those instructions.
-If no direction is made, proxies will be voted in favor of the election of the nominees named in proposal one, and for the ratification of accountants in proposal two and in the best judgment of Messrs.
-Thomas T. Byrd, Douglas C. Rinker and Robert W. Smalley, Jr. on such other business, if any, which may properly come before the meeting or any adjournment.
+If no direction is made, proxies will be voted in favor of the election of the nominees named in proposal one, for the ratification of accountants in proposal two, for the advisory vote to approve the compensation of the Company's named executives officers in proposal three and in the best judgment of Mrs. Mary Bruce Glaize and Messrs.
+Thomas T. Byrd and Douglas C. Rinker on such other business, if any, which may properly come before the meeting or any adjournment.
 Any person who has returned a proxy has the power to revoke it at any time before it is exercised by submitting a subsequent using any of the prescribed methods, by giving notice in writing to the Secretary of the Company, or by attending the virtual meeting and voting online during the meeting.
 If your shares are held in "street name" by your bank or broker and you want to change or revoke your vote, please follow the instructions given by the institution that holds your shares.

-The close of business on March 18, 2021, has been fixed as the record date for the Annual Meeting and any adjournment thereof.
-The number of shares of Common Stock outstanding on that date and entitled to vote at the Annual Meeting was 3,429,686.
+The close of business on March 18, 2022, has been fixed as the record date for the Annual Meeting and any adjournment thereof.
+The number of shares of Common Stock outstanding on that date and entitled to vote at the Annual Meeting was 3,478,772.
 Each outstanding share of the Company's Common Stock is entitled to one vote on all matters submitted to shareholders at the meeting.
 There are no cumulative voting rights.
 A majority of the shares of Common Stock entitled to vote, represented at the virtual Annual Meeting in person or by proxy, constitutes a quorum for the transaction of business at the Annual Meeting.